Home > Destinations > North America > USA > Washington State > Seattle > Walking Tours > Walking Tour 1

 Worst Times: Weekends, when the market is extremely crowded.

-Despite the crowds of tourists and locals, Pike Place Market, a sprawling complex of historic buildings and open-air vendors' stalls, remains Seattle's most fascinating attraction.
-You'll find aisles lined with fresh produce, cut flowers, and seafood, as well as unusual little shops tucked away in the many hidden corners of this multilevel maze.
-Street performers also take to the streets here, adding another level of fun to a meander through the market.
+Despite the crowds of visitors and locals, Pike Place Market, a sprawling complex of historic buildings and open-air vendors' stalls, remains Seattle's most fascinating attraction.
+You'll find aisles lined with fresh produce, cut flowers, and seafood, as well as unusual little shops tucked away in the hidden corners of this multilevel maze.
+Street performers also perform here, adding another level of fun to a meander through the market.
+Because Pike Place Market is so large, it is easy to overlook some of the more interesting businesses and its many quirky works of public art.
+The following walking tour is meant to lead you through the market, past the many places you wouldn't want to miss.

 Start your tour at the corner of Pike Street and First Avenue at the: